La Vérendrye Wildlife Reserve

 With more than 4000 lakes and rivers and two huge reservoirs (Cabonga and Dozois), the wilderness territory is a venue of choice for outdoor enthusiasts.
 In addition to hunting and fishing, it also offers the opportunity to practice wilderness camping or canoe camping on more than 800 km of interconnecting canoe routes.

 Two First Nation communities are found within the boundaries of the wildlife reserve: Kitcisakik on Great Victoria Lake and Lac-Rapide on Cabonga Reservoir.

 History

 The reserve was established in 1939 with the name Reserve Route-Mont-Laurier-Senneterre.
 It was that year that the road linking Mont-Laurier to Abitibi (now known as Route 117) was expected to be completed.
-Because this new road made an exceptionally rich wildlife territory accessible to thousands of hunters and fishermen, it became thus important to protect it.
+Because the new road made an exceptionally rich wildlife territory accessible to thousands of hunters and fishermen, its protection thus became important.

-In 1950, the government transformed the hunting and fishing reservation into a park and renamed it in honour of explorer Pierre Gaultier de Varennes, Lord of La Vérendrye, on the 200th anniversary of his death (1749).
+In 1950, the government transformed the hunting and fishing reservation into a park and renamed it in honour of the explorer Pierre Gaultier de Varennes, sieur de La Vérendrye, on the 200th anniversary of his death (1749).
 It gained the status of wildlife reserve in 1979.